NWChemEx-Project/Utilities/docs/source/developer/math_set.rst

 flatten the internal sets so that the elements are stored contiguously (this will always be possible because each element of the outer set must have the same type).
 When we flatten the above set it gets stored in memory like:
 ``s0 = [1, 2, 3, 4, 4, 5]``.
+Note that this means the underlying container must
-When we return an element from ``s0`` it holds a
-view of ``s0``.
-Specifically it holds the starting and stopping indices for that element (for example the second element of ``s0`` would hold now that it starts at element 2 and stops before element 4).
+allow duplicate elements to be stored because the partitioning may make the elements unique.
+Anyways, when we return an element from ``s0`` the user expects it to be MathSet-like (afterall that's what they specified the type of the element as).
+To accomplish this we need to use views, specifically we use the RangeViewPIMPL.
+This PIMPL holds the starting and stopping indices for the returned MathSet (*e.g.*, the RangeViewPIMPL for the second element of ``s0`` would hold that it starts at element 2 and stops before element 4).

 Since we return the elements as views we run into the same problem as we did in the last section.
-Here however one could argue that the user did not want them to be "views", so when you modify say the second element of ``s0`` you expect ``s0`` to to be modified as well.
-At the moment we treat the elements of a MathSet as immutable so you can not edit them despite this being well defined.
+Here, however, one can argue that the user did not want them to be "views", but discrete elements.
+The fact that they are views is an implementation detail.
+Put another way, when the user modifies say the second element of ``s0`` they expect ``s0`` to to be modified as well.
+This complicates things because adding another element to the second element changes the offset indices for element three (in general it changes the offset indices for all elements following it).
+This could be worked around since the view has a pointer to the parent set, but for now I am lazy and treat the elements of a MathSet as immutable to avoid this problem.

 Other Thoughts
 --------------

 - Could create a binary view, which would be a view of two MathSet instances simultaneously.
-- Could create a non-flattened nested set PIMPL.